ngmaibulat/sendeml/now.md

-- generate PII with Faker
-- generate PCI with Faker
+- publish, test as npx
-- send from dir
+- publish from github actions
-- hview
-- hsend
+- basic docs